 Each can run only one Streaming pipeline.
-Each Streaming pipeline requires a new agent installation.
+Each Streaming pipeline requires a new installation.

 Prerequisites

 - A account.
 To register, read Registration.
-Once you have signed up, log in to the .
+Once you have signed up, log in to .

-- An account in GCP to host the agent.
+- An account in Google Cloud to host the .

-- Click Agents & Instances → Agents.
-The Agents page lists all agents currently created, showing their Status, Platform, and Type.
+- In the left navigation, click , then in the menu, click Runners.
+The Runners list lists all s currently created, showing their Status, Platform, and Type.

 - Click Streaming.